froxxon/Linx/README.md

    - *OU_Group:* Distinguished name for the OU containing the Admin and Edit Linx groups
    - *OU_User:* Distinguished namr for the OU containing the standard users of Linx

-    *ShortURL, Port, Domain and Language could also be specified if necessary...*
+    *Port, Domain and Language could also be specified if necessary...*

-- Run "*Install-Linx.ps1*" (*not provided yet*) from an elevated Powershell prompt, uses the information provided in "*base_settings.json*"

  - gMSA minimum permissions (*recommended*):
    - "*Delete*" files under "*bin\Personal*"
    - "*Modify*" on the following subfolders and files:
       - bin (*folder*)